sempare/sempare-delphi-template-engine/README.md

    <% i := 1 + 1%>
 <% end %
 ```

 This produces the following:
 ```
    1
    2
    3
 ```
-NOTE: you must ensure the terminating condition is eventually true so that the template can be rendered.
+**NOTE** you must ensure the terminating condition is eventually true so that the template can be rendered.

 ## break / continue